12shubham1/ats_puzzle/ants/README.md

 1) Run N simulations for the different input cases.

-2) Fit a distribution to the sample generated for each case.
+2) Fit a distribution to the sample generated for each case using distfit (https://pypi.org/project/distfit/)

 3) Estimate the time taken as the mean of the distribution that best fits.